On Tuesday morning, patrons of Zambia’s state-owned newspaper, Times of Zambia, found more than the usual English they expected in their copies.

 Natasha Nhango ask, “Given Zambia’s literacy levels- who was the target audience of that article & given that few learned Zambians can read

-Mandarin, how will the common Zambian have to the in that article?
+Mandarin, how will the common Zambian have #access to the #information in that article?
 ToZ editorial office needs to explain this one?”

 Credit: Twitter